 - All concerning fonts are converted to outlines.
 We especially recommend this step for uncommon typefaces featuring exaggerated ascenders, descenders, accents, decorations, and swashes.

-- All design elements featuring excessive layers, transparencies, blending modes, drop shadows, and object effects are flattened or rasterized.
+- All design elements featuring excessive layers, transparencies, blending modes, drop shadows, and object

 - Die cutting and kiss cutting lines are produced as vector strokes and supplied either as an additional artwork layer, separate PDF, or overprinted spot color.
 Foiling and embossing graphics are supplied in a vector format as a spot color or process black.